wminner/ndnMouse/README.md

 ### Install

 1. Install NFD on your [Android phone](https://play.google.com/store/apps/details?id=net.named_data.nfd) and the [PC](http://named-data.net/doc/NFD/current/INSTALL.html) on which you want to control the mouse.
-1. Compile and install the app using Android Studio on your Android phone.
+1. Download from [Google Play](https://play.google.com/store/apps/details?id=edu.ucla.cs.ndnmouse), or compile and install the app using Android Studio.
 1. On your PC, install Python3 and pip3.
 If necessary install dependencies for PyAutoGUI.
 Then install the Python libraries: PyAutoGUI, pycrypto, and PyNDN.
 	1. Python3 and pip3 (to help install Python libraries): `sudo apt-get install python3 python3-pip`
 	1. Depending on your PC's operating system, PyAutoGUI has some dependencies: